paralax/awesome-honeypots/README.md

 - [awesome-pcaptools](https://github.com/caesar0301/awesome-pcaptools), useful in network traffic analysis.
 - [awesome-malware-analysis](https://github.com/rshipp/awesome-malware-analysis), with some overlap here for artifact analysis.

+## Online Honepots
+- [honerix](https://www.honerix.com) - Honerix is a distributed system for capturing web-based attacks.
+Honerix works by simulating vulnerable applications, with the goal of pushing attackers into deploying their malicious payload.

 ## <a name="honeypots"></a> Honeypots

 - Database Honeypots